bpp/bpp/data/anopheles/README.md

 ### Drawing the species tree with introgressions using FigTree

-At the end of the MCMC run under the MSci model, BPP creates a file named `FakeTree.tre`, which has branch lengths given by the posterior means of node ages (&tau) and the 95% HPD CI as the node bars.
-It also includes the estimated population size parameters (&theta) as branch/node labels.
+At the end of the MCMC run under the MSci model, BPP creates a file named `FakeTree.tre`, which has branch lengths given by the posterior means of node ages (&tau;) and the 95% HPD CI as node bars.
+It also includes the estimated population size parameters (&theta;) as branch/node labels.

 This tree is binary with "hybrid mirror nodes" converted into ghost tips, so the tree can be read into [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
-You can  save the tree into a vector graphics file (not a pictcure file), and import it into a graphics program for editing.
+You can  save the tree into a vector graphics file (instead of a pictcure file), and import it into a graphics program for editing.
-On Windows .wmf and emf formats seem to work well, so the procedure will be as follows.
+On Windows .wmf (Windows Metafile) and .emf (Enhanced Windows Metafile) formats seem to work well, so the procedure will be as follows.

 First, open FakeTree.tre in FigTree.
 Choose node bars, node labels, change curvature etc. as you like.
 Save the file as a graphics file (File - Export Graphics or Ctrl-Alt-E, choose file type .emf).

 Second start MS Powerpoint, Insert-Picture from file, Ungroup (Ctrl-Shift-G), twice.
 Texts and lines will be editable.

 On a MAC, you can try to save the graphics into a sgv file.